Wild Ones Young Savers Issue 2

 Can I withdraw money?

 A parent or guardian must authorise all withdrawals until you reach 7 years of age.
-For withdrawals over £50 a counter-signatory is required to sign with you, where you are aged between 7 and 16, to enable the withdrawal to take place.
+Between the ages of 7 and 16 years old, for withdrawals over £50, a counter-signatory will also need to sign for the withdrawal to be made.

 Additional information